A Journey Through Time with The World’s Oldest Living Trees

 Pando – The Trembling Giant of Ancient Trees

-In Utah’s Fishlake National Forest, Pando may appear like a typical quaking aspen forest.
-However, it is actually a massive clonal colony, all connected by a single root system.
-Estimated to be around 80,000 years old, Pando spans 106 acres and weighs over 6,600 tons, making it one of the oldest living trees and possibly the heaviest living organisms on our planet.
+In Utah’s Fishlake National Forest, Pando may look like a typical quaking aspen forest.
+However, it is a massive clonal colony connected by a single root system.
+Estimated to be around 80,000 years old, Pando spans 106 acres and weighs over 6,600 tons, making it one of the oldest living trees and possibly the heaviest living organism on our planet.

 Bios Urn Blog: Pando, the world's largest clonal tree colony in Utah, with an interconnected root system spanning 80,000 years.
 Photo by John Price on Unsplash